Erik G. Moskowitz

 Erik assisted several start-ups in their business formation, corporate governance, and operating agreement drafting and continues to advise those entities on risk avoidance and employee retention.

 Erik recently filed a federal lawsuit asserting fraud, misrepresentation, and RICO claims on behalf of a company that was defrauded in a loan transaction scheme.
-Erik sought expedited discovery in support of a prejudgment attachment and preliminary injunction.
+Erik was successful in obtaining a temporary restraining order, preliminary injunction, and prejudgment attachment.

 Professional Associations and Memberships